Fluxpuck/sero/docs/git-guide.md

 - Bug fix branches: bugfix/issue
 - Release branches: release/version-number

-### 3. Commit message
+### 3. Commit & Push
-Before creating a commit, please fetch from the development branch to have the latest code included in your commit.
-This way will prevent commits that are behind the main.
+Before committing, always make a fetch request, to have the latest code included in your commit.
+This should prevent commits to be behind the main.

-Writing a commit message is essential to mainting a clear aand organized commit history.
-A message should start with a very short summary of the changes made in the commit, followed by any necessary context or details.
-It is recommended to use imperative mood and maintain a consistant style and format.[^2]
+Adding a commit message is essential to maintaining a clear and organized commit history.
+A message should include a short summary of the changes. [^2]

-### 4. Push your code
+Its good practise to regularly push the code to your branch.
+Advisable after each iteration or function written.
+This will help with backtracking code if needed.

-...
+### 4. Merging code

-### 5. Merging code
+Once the task/feature is completed, all commits can be tied together by making a merge request.
+This will merge the branch you worked on with the main (development) branch.

-...
+Make sure a comprehensive title is added to the request.
+This title should summerize the entire task/feature in one sentence.
+Furthermore, for the describtion, try to summerize all the changes that were made.
+Making a list to do so is a good practise.
+People need to be able to understand what the merge request is for an what has been changed.

 <br>
 <br>